La-nariz-de-monet/Modeling/README.md

 GNU General Public License v3.0

 # Resume
-* About the model of Turing Machine and one adaptation for binary sum with Python 3.x
+* About the model of Turing Machine, specifically one adaptation for binary sum with Python 3.x

 # General Objectives
 * Simulate the Turing Machine